RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/au/au-7.md

 ---
-sort-id: au-07
 x-trestle-global:
   sort-id: au-07
 ---

-# au-7 - \[Audit and Accountability\] Audit Record Reduction and Report Generation
+# au-7 - \[Audit and Accountability\] Audit Reduction and Report Generation

 ## Control Statement

-Provide and implement an audit record reduction and report generation capability that:
+The information system provides an audit reduction and report generation capability that:

-- \[a.\] Supports on-demand audit record review, analysis, and reporting requirements and after-the-fact investigations of incidents; and
+- \[a.\] Supports on-demand audit review, analysis, and reporting requirements and after-the-fact investigations of security incidents; and

 - \[b.\] Does not alter the original content or time ordering of audit records.

+## Control Objective

+Determine if the information system provides an audit reduction and report generation capability that supports:

+- \[AU-7(a)\]

+  - \[AU-7(a)[1]\] on-demand audit review;
+  - \[AU-7(a)[2]\] analysis;
+  - \[AU-7(a)[3]\] reporting requirements;
+  - \[AU-7(a)[4]\] after-the-fact investigations of security incidents; and

+- \[AU-7(b)\] does not alter the original content or time ordering of audit records.

 ## Control guidance

-Audit record reduction is a process that manipulates collected audit log information and organizes it into a summary format that is more meaningful to analysts.
-Audit record reduction and report generation capabilities do not always emanate from the same system or from the same organizational entities that conduct audit logging activities.
-The audit record reduction capability includes modern data mining techniques with advanced data filters to identify anomalous behavior in audit records.
-The report generation capability provided by the system can generate customizable reports.
-Time ordering of audit records can be an issue if the granularity of the timestamp in the record is insufficient.
+Audit reduction is a process that manipulates collected audit information and organizes such information in a summary format that is more meaningful to analysts.
+Audit reduction and report generation capabilities do not always emanate from the same information system or from the same organizational entities conducting auditing activities.
+Audit reduction capability can include, for example, modern data mining techniques with advanced data filters to identify anomalous behavior in audit records.
+The report generation capability provided by the information system can generate customizable reports.
+Time ordering of audit records can be a significant issue if the granularity of the timestamp in the record is insufficient.

-## Control assessment-objective

-an audit record reduction and report generation capability is provided that supports on-demand audit record review, analysis, and reporting requirements and after-the-fact investigations of incidents;
-an audit record reduction and report generation capability is implemented that supports on-demand audit record review, analysis, and reporting requirements and after-the-fact investigations of incidents;
-an audit record reduction and report generation capability is provided that does not alter the original content or time ordering of audit records;
-an audit record reduction and report generation capability is implemented that does not alter the original content or time ordering of audit records.